 Violinist Anne Robert is renowned for her “sensibility, warm sound, dexterity and elegant phrasing” (The Strad Magazine, London).
-She enjoys an active career as a chamber musician and regularly plays in Canada, Europe, Asia and the United States.
-First violin of the Orchestre symphonique de Montréal for twelve years, she is a member of the Trio Hochelaga, which she founded in 2000.
-Anne Robert also gives recitals with organist Jacques Boucher and was artistic director of the Maison Trestler Summer Festival for seven years.
-She has created “Continuum”, an artistic and medical project which supports people with genetic susceptibility that can lead to cancer.
+She enjoys an active career as a chamber musician and regularly plays in Canada, Europe and Asia.
+First violin for the Orchestre symphonique de Montréal for twelve years, she is a member of the Trio Hochelaga, which she founded in 2000, with whom she gave over 500 concerts worldwide, including the Premiere in 2003 of the Triple Concerto by Canadian composer Jacques Hétu, accompanied by the Orchestre symphonique de Montréal.

-Anne Robert’s discography contains more than thirty-five titles which reveal her vast and varied repertoire and her particular affinity with French post-romantic music.
+Anne Robert’s discography contains more than forty titles that reveal her vast and varied repertoire and her particular affinity with French post-romantic music.
 Among those recordings are some first editions of works by composers such as Dubois, Tournemire, Huré, Lazzari, Vierne and Migot.
-She regularly gives masterclasses and serves on juries, notably for the Montreal International Music Competition and the Tibor Varga Competition (Switzerland).
+She regularly gives masterclasses and serves on juries, notably for the Montreal International Music Competition and the Tibor Varga Competition, in Switzerland.
 She was awarded many grants from the Canada Council for the Arts and has the ongoing support of the Conseil des arts et des lettres du Québec and of the Conseil des arts de Montréal for her different artistic projects.

-Renowned pedagogue, she teaches at the Conservatoire de musique de Montréal and at the International Summer Academy Orford Music.
+Renowned pedagogue, she teaches at the Conservatoire de musique de Montréal and at Orford Music’s International Summer Academy.
 She plays on a 1738 Carlo Antonio Testore violin.